edwinbosire/citizenship_test_flutter/README.md

 3. Allow users to see a list of possible quizes, if a quiz has been attemted, show the score

 *** We need a way to persist data, we can use UserPreferences for now, or upgrade to SQLite database ***
+- [ ] Read and parse JSON file containing ~2,000 questions
+- [ ] Create 31 unique tests that the user can take
+- [ ] Each question to have reference to the reading material, this would help with revealing the hit

-4. Allow user to read the revision material (Book)
+4. Allow users to read the revision material (Book)
 - [ ] table of content with progress bar
 - [ ] allow user to dive deeper into the content of the book
 - [ ] track reading progress

 Nice to have:
-- Have questions per book section
+- Have ability to categorise questions per book chapter
 - Show scores per book section, this could help the user focus on a particular topic
 - Flash card with notes derived from the book.

 Technicals

-- [x] move all relevant state from the model objects to ExamViewModel and QuestionViewModel, this will allow us to reset an exam
+- [x] Move all relevant state from the model objects to ExamViewModel and QuestionViewModel, this will allow us to reset an exam
-- [x] employ the use of Provider package to accomplish the above.
+- [x] Employ the use of Provider package to accomplish the above.

 ## Getting Started